Le-o-n/content-warning-video-extractor/README.md

 ### Running via the Executable

-1. Download and run the executable file.
+1. Download and run the executable file found in the [Releases](https://github.com/Le-o-n/content-warning-video-extractor/releases/) section of this repository.
 2. The tool automatically searches for the directory containing the videos.
 3. Extracted videos will be saved in an "output" folder, located in the same directory as the executable.